Reports in Power BI

 Advantages of reports

-Power BI bases a report on a single dataset.
+Power BI bases a report on a single semantic model.
 Report designers create the visuals in a report to represent pieces of information.
-The visuals aren't static.
+Presenting data as visuals makes it easier to grasp the meaning of what you're seeing.
+And, the visuals aren't static.
 They update as the underlying data changes.
+The designers do the pre-work, adding visuals that they believe are interesting.
+But you get to explore and dig deeper.
 You interact with the visuals and filters as you dig into the data to discover insights and find answers.
-Like a dashboard, a report is interactive and customizable.
 The extent of what you can do with a report depends on your role and the permissions the report designer assigns to you.

 Safely interact with content

 As you explore and interact with your content by filtering, slicing, subscribing, and exporting, you can't corrupt the reports.
-Your work doesn't affect the underlying dataset or the original shared dashboards, reports, and apps.
+Your work doesn't affect the underlying semantic model or the original shared dashboards, reports, and apps.

 Note